AZ2100/neuron_find_game/README.md

 # Neuron Find Tool

-This tool is used to circle ROI (regions of interest) in Neuron images
+This tool is used to circle ROI (regions of interest) in Neuron images and compare user input with computer generated selections.

 ## Getting Started